One Week Auto Insurance

-Why One Week Auto Insurance?
+Why One-Week Auto Insurance?

-Another reason to get temporary car insurance is if you have not owned a vehicle in a long time but will be test driving cars to choose one for purchase.
-You can get a one week auto insurance policy that covers you to drive any vehicle so that you are protected until you settle on a car and get a long-term policy.
+Another reason to get temporary car insurance is if you have not owned a vehicle in a long time but will be test-driving cars to choose one for purchase.
+You can get a one-week auto insurance policy that covers you to drive any vehicle so that you are protected until you settle on a car and get a long-term policy.

-What is Covered?
+What Is Covered?

-How to Find One Week Insurance
+How to Find One-Week Insurance

 Once you find and decide on a car insurance company to get your temporary insurance through, you will need to start the policy.
-Most companies that offer one week car insurance require that you pay the premium for the week up front.
+Most companies that offer one-week car insurance require that you pay the premium for the week upfront.

-Most of the time you should be able to extend the temporary insurance without problems.
+Most of the time, you should be able to extend the temporary insurance without problems.
 You may need to pay the premium for the extended term up front.
 As long as you extend the policy before it expires, there should be no complications.
-How long you can extend the insurance for depends on your state and the company that you got the policy through.
+How long you can extend the insurance depends on your state and the company that you got the policy through.